RobertoPrevato/jekyll-now/_posts/2018-08-06-How-I-created-my-own-media-storage-in-Azure.md

 description: This post describes an application I wrote to have a rich web explorer for Azure Storage, including an uploader client.
 ---

-## How I created my own media storage in Azure
 I used to store my family pictures and videos in Google Photos.
 Since I have two small children and we are in 2018, I rapidly ran out of the free space that Google offers to store original, full size, pictures.
 I decided to create my own media storage using Azure services, for a few reasons:

 1. Using [Azure Storage](https://azure.microsoft.com/en-us/services/storage/) I forget about space problems